l1n/pdfbook2/README.md

 ## REQUIREMENTS

-    python 3.6, pdfjam, pdfcrop and their dependencies.
+    python 3.6, pdfjam, pdfcrop, texlive with tikz package, and their dependencies.

 ## EXAMPLES